AdeoluX/zafon/README.md

-# Express Authentication and Role-Based Access Control (RBAC) API
+# Team and Fixtures API

 This project is an Express-based REST API that provides authentication, session management, and role-based access control (RBAC).
 The API uses JWT tokens for authentication, Redis for session management, and MongoDB as the database.